 Currently, regulators meet the demand to license more complex or difficult models via informal meetings.
 However, these meetings are not part of an official process, are not mandated and may face elimination as new staff and commissioners come and go.
-The current internal culture at the MN Department of Agriculture is conducive to new approaches to solve this issue: the Team SOS idea has been favorably received.
+The current internal culture at the MN Department of Agriculture is conducive to new approaches to solve this issue: the Team SOS idea has been favorably received; and in fact has been partially implemented by current MDA staff to assist with complex licensing issues faced by inspections field staff.
+The drawback of this current MDA effort is that it includes only higher-level regulatory staff.
+The Bush Foundation-funded project demonstrated that inclusion of the entrepreneurs themselves as well as representatives from the sustainable agriculture and local food communities led to more rapid identification and resolution of issues.

-Waiting a few more years to implement this idea will have the following negative effects: Increased frustration from food entrepreneurs; the continued erosion of customer service from the regulatory agencies; the continued perception that regulators impose arbitrary roadblocks and do not facilitate innovation; increased mistrust and frustration between regulators and food entrepreneurs; the possibility of anti-innovative changes in the internal culture (with a new commissioner might come new priorities that do not include facilitating licensing of new models), and the possibility that supervisors may also shift focus away from helping new food businesses.
+Waiting a few more years to implement this idea will have the following negative effects: Increased frustration from food entrepreneurs; potential erosion of customer service from the regulatory agencies as the flow of innovative ideas increases; the continued perception that regulators impose arbitrary roadblocks and do not facilitate innovation; increased mistrust and frustration between regulators and food entrepreneurs; the possibility of anti-innovative changes in the internal culture of the regulatory agencies (e.g. with a new commissioner might come new priorities that do not include facilitating licensing of new models.

 Target Market

 Team SOS helps the food entrepreneur in MN who is facing difficulties in solving licensing issues.
-These difficulties include a longer than expected time to resolve licensing issues, a lack of a business plan that meets regulatory standards, or a new model that does not fit current regulatory categories.
-Team SOS will meet with the entrepreneur, discuss his/her plan, offer adjustments and a reasonable timeline for a plan review and final inspection and licensing.
+These difficulties include a longer than expected time to resolve licensing issues, a lack of a business plan that meets regulatory standards, or a new model that requires adjustment or interpretation to fit into regulatory categories.
+Team SOS will meet with the entrepreneur, discuss his/her plan, , work through matching-up of proposed operations to regulatory requirements, and establish a reasonable timeline for a plan review and final inspection and licensing.
 Team SOS will keep track of cases it hears.
 It will do the following.

 The numbers